skoppe/s3proxy/README.md

 Forward S3 requests to one or more s3 storage providers and inject authentication and encryption.

+# Development

+## Testing

+Run `dub test` for the unittests.

+Run `docker-compose up -d` and `dub -c it -b unittest` for the integration tests.
+And `docker-compose down` to stop it again.

 # Beta at the moment

 Come back in a few weeks